isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/combinatorics/combinatorics.typ

     - Case $n >= 3$:
         - For $1 <= i <= n - 1$ and $x in B$ with $x_n > 1$ and $x_i < k$ explain why $x - e_n + e_i in B$.
         - Considering the $n$-sections of $B$, explain why $N(B)_j subset.eq B_(j - 1)$ and hence that $N(B)_j = B_(j - 1)$.
-        - TODO: add in a few more details maybe.
         - Use this to show that $abs(N(B)) = abs(B) - abs(B_k) + abs(N(B_1))$, and similarly for $C$.
         - Show that $abs(B_k) <= abs(C_k)$, by defining a set $D subset.eq [k]^n$ by its $n$-sections: $D_k := B_k$, and $D_(j - 1) = N(D_j)$ for all $j$, and showing that $D subset.eq C$.
         - Show that $abs(B_1) >= abs(C_1)$, by defining a set $E subset.eq [k]^n$ by its $i$-sections: $E_1 := B_1$, $E_j = {x in [k]^(n - 1): N({x}) subset.eq E_(j - 1)}$, and showing that $C subset.eq E$.